 London is a huge city filled to the brim with things to do, sights to see and food and drink to try, so it can feel impossible to see all of it in 48 hours.
 While there’s some truth to that feeling, 48 hours is plenty of time to get out and see the city and most of what it has to offer and we’d highly suggest you give it a try!

 While the following itinerary can change depending on your personal tastes, we’ve put together a quick suggested guide for what you can do while in London for two days!
-So book that travel insurance (unfortunately only EU citizens can get a European Health Card!) pack your bags and get ready to head off to London – here’s how you can spend 48 hours in the capital of England.
+So book that travel insurance (unfortunately only EU citizens can get a European Health Card!) pack your bags, book your stay at one of The Montcalm Luxury Hotels and get ready to head off to London – here’s how you can spend 48 hours in the capital of England.

 Breakfast is the perfect way to start off your first day, and in and around Museum Street is a great place to start.
 With a handful of options to choose from, you could pop into Ruskin’s Café for a hearty, traditional full English breakfast, or stop by Giovanni’s for something a little fancier but equally as delicious.
 Both are reasonably priced and open to tourists.
 Book in advance during busy tourist season where possible, or stroll along Museum Street and see what’s available,

 Once you’ve had your fill of good food, you can take a stroll towards London’s biggest and best museums.
 With so many holding so many incredible artifacts from around the world, you’ll be spoiled for choice and if you so wished, you could spend an entire day exploring each and every one of them.